 Evaluation of the Disease Prevention Demonstration Project established by Senate Bill (SB) 1159 (Vasconcellos, Chapter 608, Statutes of 2004) demonstrated that increasing access to sterile syringes in pharmacies can significantly reduce rates of injection equipment sharing in California.
-Counties that allowed nonprescription syringe sale under the project observed lower injection-related risks among injection drug users and lower levels of unsafe discard of used syringes.
+Counties that allowed nonprescription syringe sale under the project observed lower injection-related risks among people who inject drugs and lower levels of unsafe discard of used syringes.
 Additionally, evaluators found no increase in the rate of accidental needle‑stick injuries to law enforcement officers and no increase in rates of drug use or drug‑related crime.

-In 2011, SB 41 (Yee) built on the successes of the demonstration project by allowing nonprescription syringe sale throughout the state and removing authorization and registration requirements to improve access to sterile syringes for pharmacy customers.
+In 2011, SB 41 (Yee, Chapter 738, Statutes of 2011) built on the successes of the demonstration project by allowing nonprescription syringe sale throughout the state and removing authorization and registration requirements to improve access to sterile syringes for pharmacy customers.
 Assembly Bill (AB) 1743 (Ting, Chapter 331, Statutes of 2014) further expands access by removing the 30-syringe limit that had been placed on nonprescription syringe purchase, possession, sale and provision.
 AB 1743 also allows customers to purchase and possess an unlimited number of syringes.
 The law goes into effect January 1, 2015.

 Download the Nonprescription Syringe Sale Fact Sheet (PDF)